What is PRP?

 What does PRP involve?

-A small sample of the patient’s blood is taken from their arm and placed into a centrifuge, which spins it very rapidly to separate the plasma from the red blood cells.
+A small sample of the patient’s blood is taken from their arm (you must be trained in phlebotomy/venepuncture to take live bloods) and placed into a centrifuge, which spins it very rapidly to separate the plasma from the red blood cells.
 The plasma can be injected directly into specific areas of the skin, or skin needling can be used to create tiny punctures across a larger area, to allow the plasma to be absorbed.

 What does a PRP training course involve?